dapper91/pjrpc/README.rst

         print(e)

-Default error list may be easily extended.
+Default error list can be easily extended.
 All you need to create an error class inherited from ``pjrpc.exc.JsonRpcError`` and define an error code and a description message. ``pjrpc`` will be automatically deserializing custom errors for you: